Diwali 2021 – The Festival of Lights

 How is Diwali Celebrated in India?

-In North India, Diwali is seen as a celebration of Lord Rama’s return to Ayodhya after fourteen years in the forest.
+In northern India, Diwali is seen as a celebration of Lord Rama’s return to Ayodhya after fourteen years in the forest.
 On this moonless night, people are said to have welcomed him home by lighting thousands of lamps in his honor.

 In western parts of India, Diwali is considered the beginning of a new year and the central theme is worshipping Lakshmi, the goddess of wealth and prosperity.